jokeppel/artificial_conscience_mobileHCI22SDC/README.md

     - pyserial
 - `example_recording.csv` includes an example sensor recording file
 - `improvised_glasses/improvised_glasses_wiring.pdf` includes the wiring of the both modules
+- `improvised_glasses/training_model.ipynb` includes a jupyter notebook for preprocessing the data as well as training and saving a model
+- `improvised_glasses/live_predictor` includes a python script to do live predictions by loading the saved model and using the IMU data to predict gestures

 ---